wmac001/arc-overhang-orcaslicer-integration/README.md

 #### Option B) use it as a automatic post-processing script in PrusaSlicer
 1. open PrusaSlicer, go to print-settings-tab->output-options.
 Locate the window for post-processing-script.
 2. In that window enter: full-path-to-your-python-exe full-path-to-this-script-incl-filename
-3. PrusaSlicer will execute the script after the export of the Gcode, therefore the view in the window wont change.
+3. PrusaSlicer will execute the script after the export of the Gcode, therefore the view in PrusaSlicer wont change.
 4. Open the finished gcode file to see the results.

 Notes to nail it first try: